devobaydullah94/card-example-01/README.md

 # Simple Card Example - 01

+Welcome to my project!
+You can check it out on [Here](https://card-example-01.vercel.app).

+## Description

-This repository contains a simple example of a card component created using HTML and CSS.
-This README provides an overview of the project and instructions on how to use it.
+This repository contains a __simple example of a card__ component created using HTML and CSS.
+This README provides an overview of the project and instructions on **how to use it**.

 ## Table of Contents